Grades and Course Credits

-For seminars and courses with enrollment of 25 or fewer, the above distributions are not mandatory, but a median of B+ is recommended.
+For seminars and courses with a graded enrollment of 25 or fewer, the above distributions are not mandatory, but a median of B+ is recommended.

 c.
-If a graded seminar or course is taken by a student on a Credit/No Credit/Honors basis, the student must earn a C or better on the graded work in the course or seminar to pass.
-A student who does not satisfy that standard will not receive credit for the course, and the course will not appear on the student’s transcript except as provided under e (below).
+Credit/No Credit/Honors.
+Second- and third-year students may elect to register for up to eight credits of non-required coursework on a Credit/No Credit/Honors basis after first year, if the coursework qualifies.
+If a graded seminar or course is taken by a student on a Credit/No Credit/Honors basis, the student must earn a “C” or better on the graded work in the course or seminar to pass.
+A student who does not satisfy that standard will not receive credit for the course, and the course will not appear on the student’s transcript except as provided under (c(ii)).

-d.
-The result of any course or seminar taken on a Credit/No Credit/Honors basis is not reflected in the student’s grade point average except as provided under e (below).
+(i) The result of any course or seminar taken on a Credit/No Credit/Honors basis is not reflected in a student’s grade point average except as provided under (e).

-f.
-A student must make any election to take a course on a Credit/No Credit/Honors basis by the end of the add/drop period.
-A student, however, can elect to reverse this decision and take the course on a graded basis for an additional two-week period after the add/drop period.
+(iii) A student must make any election to take a course on a Credit/No Credit/Honors basis by the end of the add/drop period.
+A student, however, can elect to reverse this decision and take the course on a graded basis for an additional two-week period after the end of the add/drop period.

-g.
-The School of Law Registrar will release final grades to students as soon as possible after the examination period.
+e.
+The Registrar will release final grades to students as soon as possible after the examination period.
 Instructors may not release final grades directly to students.